folio-org/folio-org.github.io/doc/best-practices-dockerfiles.md

 * The module running inside the container should log to STDOUT by default - not to a log file inside the container.
-By logging to STDOUT,  the developer can easily look at module logs when debugging and the Docker admininistrator can choose to redirect the logs elsewhere according to their own site preferences.
+By logging to STDOUT,  the developer can easily look at module logs when debugging and the Docker administrator can choose to redirect the logs elsewhere according to their own site preferences.